Overview

 Why study Acting and Performance at LSBU?

-- Creative partnership with Frantic Assembly: Known for their high-octane, physical theatre productions Frantic Assembly will deliver workshops and residencies, and share their expertise with you.
+Creative partnership with a professional company in residence such as Frantic Assembly: Known for their high-octane, physical theatre productions.
+The company in residence will work with you to deliver intense workshops sharing their expertise with you.

 Location